The Greater Earth System

 Awareness of Greater Earth as a dynamic system unites the immense potential of space development with the critical terrestrial issues of ecological sustainability, environmental restoration, clean energy generation, global prosperity and international security.
 Occupying the region of Greater Earth including the Moon and geolunar space will contribute to making humanity universally conscious of its responsibility to all life sharing its home planet and of the crucial role and purpose of the human species in the evolution of life on Earth and beyond.
 Embracing the concept of Greater Earth as a new perception of our planet and understanding this as a dynamic system may be a viable strategy for merging the environmental and ecological movements with the economic goals of the space development community.

-(*) Arthur R. Woods is an astronautical artist and independent researcher with two art projects successfully flown on the Mir space station.
-He is a member of the International Academy of Astronautics and co-chair of the Moon village Association Cultural Considerations working group.
+(*) Arthur R. Woods is an astronautical artist, independent researcher and entrepreneur.
+Two of his art-in-space projects were successfully flown on the Mir space station.
+He is a full member of the International Academy of Astronautics and founder and CEO of Astrostrom GmbH - a Swiss company dedicated to providing clean energy from space to Earth.

 Click for References and Notes